 SHIFT Circles are a three-session series of small-group life/work discussion and planning.
 Each 2-hour session is led by one or two experienced facilitators.
 In a setting of acceptance and support, you’ll explore your strengths and challenges, connect with others, and create a future vision that includes initial action steps.

-- August 10, 17 and 24 – Saturday Morning @ Rasmussen / Bloomington Campus
+- March 7, 14 and 21 – Saturday Morning @ Rasmussen College – Bloomington Campus

-- December 14, 21 and 28 – Saturday Morning @ Mall of America, Bloomington
+- September 5, 12 and 19 – Saturday Morning @ Mall of America

 Please register by the Friday prior to date of the course.
-We require a minimum of three and a maximum of ten participants for each class.
+We require a minimum of five (5) and a maximum of ten (10) participants for each class.
 You will be notified of any cancellations or changes via email.

 Facilitator: Catherine Mullinax-Jones, Certified Life Coach

 WHAT I DO: I coach individuals through feedback, observations and coalescing ideas brought forward by my clients, helping them to find their own answers by asking the right questions.
 I help people explore other perspectives, identify solutions and navigate life transitions.

 Facilitator: Carol Bowman, Integrative Nutrition Health Coach & Nutrition Educator